Gapcoin1/gapcoin/README.md

 out collectively by the network.
 Gapcoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Gapcoin Core software, see http://www.gapcoin.org/en/download.
+For more information of the Gapcoin Core software, see https://www.gapcoin.org

 License
 -------